Azure/benchpress/CONTRIBUTING.md

 If the resource type is not in the _Core Azure PowerShell module_ (`Az`), you have to do the following steps;

 - Find the module that contains the resource type.
-For example, `Az.Portal` module contains `Azure Dashboard` resource type.
+For example, `Az.Portal` module contains the `Azure Dashboard` resource type.

 - Add the module installer to [ci.yml](../.github/workflows/ci.yml) file.